How Cell Counters and Cell Type Profiling Can Help Analyze Gene Expression Profiles

 nCounter’s Cell Type Profiling Capabilities

 NanoString developed a high-throughput, simple to use instrument, the nCounter® Pro Analysis System, that produces robust, reproducible results for studying gene expression in tissues.
-Coupled with NanoString’s GeoMx® DSP and/or CosMx™ SMI, nCounter Pro can provide bulk gene expression data for guiding the genomic studies in a spatial context on the other platforms.
-Using a variety of sample inputs – lysates of cells from culture or tissues, fresh frozen tissue, FFPE samples, among others — the nCounter Pro is not a cell counter, per se, but offers cell-type profiling analysis capabilities that measure the relative abundance of select immune cell types.
+Coupled with NanoString’s GeoMx® DSP and/or CosMx™ SMI, nCounter Pro can provide bulk gene expression profiling data for guiding the genomic studies in a spatial context on the other platforms.
+Using a variety of sample inputs – lysates of cells from culture or tissues, fresh frozen tissue, FFPE tissue samples, among others — the nCounter Pro is not a cell counter, per se, but offers cell-type profiling analysis capabilities that measure the relative abundance of select immune cell types.

 nCounter’s method for quantifying individual cell types begins by correlating the expression of marker genes with the abundance of a single cell population to define gene expression signatures.
-To date, 14 different immune cell types have been identified by their gene signatures for inclusion in gene expression panels spanning oncology, immunology, and immuno-oncology.
+To date, 14 different immune cell types have been identified by their gene signatures for inclusion in gene expression profiling panels spanning oncology, immunology, and immuno-oncology.
 Additionally, gene expression signatures have been defined for distinct cell types encountered in the field of neuroscience, including neurons, astrocytes, microglia, oligodendrocytes, and endothelial cells (Danaher).

 These signatures are used in conjunction with the nSolver™ Advanced Analysis Software to quantify the relative abundance of specific cell types.
 In brief, this method of quantifying relative cell type abundance starts with these previously identified cell type-associated gene signatures.
 With a large enough dataset, highly correlated genes coming from one cell-type should “track together.”
 The expression levels from the various genes in the signature can then be utilized to produce a numerical score that varies proportionally to the abundance of that cell type.
 While this method does not give a direct count of cell number, it does track relative abundance.
 The expression levels of cell-type-specific mRNAs are used to generate cell-type profiling scores for immune cell types.
 Dependent on probe-specific counting and capturing efficiencies, these scores do not give a direct count of the cells in a sample but act only as a relative cell abundance value when compared to the same cell type in other samples or groups of samples (Danaher).